9 Unusual & Quirky Things to do in Rome

 During WWII, more than 2000 Jews were deported from Rome and tragically sent to Auschwitz, of which only 102 of the Jews deported from Rome survived.

-Thankfully today, Rome’s Jewish community is thriving and due respect is now being paid to those who perished under the Nazi regime.
+Today, Rome’s Jewish community is thriving and due respect is now being paid to those who perished under the Nazi regime.

-4. Rent a rickshaw in Villa Borghese
+4. Rent a rickshaw in Villa Borghese, Rome

 Looking for a fun activity to do with your friends, family or lover?
-Head up to the beautiful region of Villa Borghese where you can explore the grounds of this epically grandiose landscape on a rather less elegant rickshaw.
-It’s not very expensive to rent a rickshaw for an hour and offers a great way to burn some calories and have oodles of fun just trying to cycle the darn thing!
-Whilst you’re there, don’t forget to visit Galleria Borghese, one of the finest collections of classical art in Europe.
-You can’t by tickets on the day and must book in advance which you can do here.
+Head up to the beautiful region of Villa Borghese where you can explore the grounds of this grandiose landscape on a rather less elegant rickshaw.

 Address: Piazzale del Museo Borghese 5.